Becoming a freelancer is easy but becoming a successful freelancer is not that easy. How about becoming a successful

 First of all, you have to ask this question from yourself about becoming a freelancer, especially you, students.

 “Do I want to become a freelancer while studying full-time?”

 You would not read this unless you need to become a successful freelancer while studying.
 Yes, I know that, but I ask you to consider this question again.

 People think that freelancing is much more comfortable than a 9 to 5 desk job.

 I know how hard this is and it is even harder while studying.
 I don’t want you to ruin your studies for freelancing business.

-So, my advice is, you have to take this decision deliberately.
+So, my advice is, you have to make this decision deliberately.
 This will be a turning point.

 Maybe the best or the worst decision you have ever made in your life.